 Property acquisition is generally exempt from SEPA review.
 Among other things, this project prioritizes the preservation of critical open spaces such as streams, wetlands, forests, and habitats.

-Project Activities
+Project Map Schedule of Activities

-Project Costs Ongoing 21,483,625
+Project Activities From - To Amount Project Costs Ongoing 21,483,625